 You must maintain your Accreditation status throughout the application process and, if successful, on an ongoing basis.

 - significantly funded directly by the Scottish Government

 Find out more about national collections in Scotland on the Scottish Government website.

-Your application must show clearly why your collection is nationally significant.
+Your application must clearly show why your collection is nationally significant.

-To do so, you will need to include:
+To do so, you’ll need to include:

 - descriptions of the collection and its contents